 Create handoff documentation (ideally in the CMS itself)

 Even highly templated websites require some day-to-day maintenance.
 Document those maintenance tasks as they arise during development.
-Many CMSs have pages and content categories visible only to admins โ use those for documentation instead of emails or standalone documents, which are more prone to getting lost.
+Many CMSs have pages and content categories visible only to admins — use those for documentation instead of emails or standalone documents, which are more prone to getting lost.

 Lean on us

 We can help you figure out which Catchafire project you are best suited to based on your skillset.
 Just reach out to us using the blue chat bubble on the bottom-right of your screen!
 (For keyboard-only and screen-reader users, please email us at [email protected]).
-We can also facilitate communication with an Organization in the unlikely event they become unresponsive or confused over the course of your project.
+We can also facilitate communication with an Organization in the unlikely event they become unresponsive or confused over the course of your project.Additionally, we can assist with adjusting project impact metrics when the scope evolves, ensuring that your contributions are accurately reflected.